 Law enforcement may also use bogus search warrants and entrapment strategies.

 When these mistakes are discovered by an attorney he or she can file for the pieces of evidence to be suppressed.

 Other possible defenses are that you were not aware of the drug or that the drug was a legal prescription.

-State and Federal Jurisdiction For Drug Offenses
+A Quick Overview Of State and Federal Jurisdiction For Drug Crime Cases

-Certain acts are crimes under both federal and state laws and are then offenses against each sovereignty and punishable by both the Federal and State Government.
-Drug Crimes are an example.
 Controlled substances are regulated by the Federal Government under Title 21 of the United States Code and by the State of California under the California Health and Safety Code.